 Hoteliers seem to have been inspired by airline successes in charging fees for what was once included in their prices.
-A recent publication from the NYU School of Professional Studies predicts that aggregate hotel fees and surcharges will reach an all-time high this year: $2.7 billion.
+A recent publication from the NYU School of Professional Studies predicts that aggregate hotel fees and surcharges will reach an all-time high in 2017: $2.7 billion.

 While the report doesn’t show a price breakdown according to fee type, it identifies a long list of hotel fees.
 Some are clearly deceptive ones you might not expect to encounter after you reserve your room and can be avoided if you know what you’re up against.
 Here are seven hotel fees to be on the look out for.